 03 of 07

-In glass terms, a frog is an element, usually round, with multiple holes that hold flowers in place in a vase or console bowl (see above).
+In glass terms, a frog is an element, usually round, with multiple holes that holds flowers in place in a vase or console bowl (see above).
 They range from small clear glass pieces to flatter versions fitted to a specific vase or bowl.
 Some of the most decorative, and expensive, flower frogs were made in figural shapes such as nudes or birds.
+With these the flowers are cut short, and arranged so that the glass centerpiece is still visible when the arrangement is done.

-Plain flower frogs are considered common, and are usually very reasonably priced, unless they’re made of glass in unusual colors.
-Many vintage frogs were... made of other materials including metals (more cage-like in appearance) and ceramics.
+Plain flower frogs are... considered common, and are usually very reasonably priced unless they’re made of glass in unusual colors.
+Many vintage frogs were made of other materials including metals (more cage-like or pronged in appearance) and ceramics.

 04 of 07